kjniemela/kyo/README-WIP.md

   - Making a direct move always ends your turn (except for Towers, which may always choose to make deploy moves at the end of their turn).
   - The whole stack slice can make a direct move together.
 A direct move can also be made with just the pawn on top of a stack slice, or with just the chips under the pawn, leaving the pawn behind.
 - ### "Mana" Moves
-  - If the player leaves behind a Mana chip of the correct color after making a move (Dark Mana for orthogonal moves, Light Mana for diagonal moves), this qualifies as a Mana move.
-(See more in the [Mana](#mana) section of this ruleset.)
+  - If the player leaves behind a Mana chip of the correct color after making a move (Dark Mana for orthogonal moves, Light Mana for diagonal moves), this qualifies as a [Mana](#mana) move.
   - After any Mana move, the player may choose to make another Mana move, if a legal Mana move is avaiable.
   - The player may **not** choose to make a direct move following a Mana move.
   - Only the Queen may make shuffle moves after a Mana move.